 If you’re 50 or older, catch-up contribution rules let you contribute more to retirement accounts.
 Now, the limits on extra contributions are going to get bigger.

 IRA owners could contribute an extra $1,000 in 2023 and prior.
 Future limits will go up with inflation in $100 increments.
 401(k) contribution limits are increased to $7,500 for 2023.
-Starting in 2025, participants ages 60 - 63 can contribute $10,000 (or more) The one “catch” is that beginning in 2024 all catch-up contributions for those earning $145,000 or more must be made as ROTH contributions (after-tax rather than pre-tax).Most parents are afraid of over contributing to 529 Education accounts.
-In 2024 those fears will be assuaged with the new ability to convert leftover 529 funds to a ROTH account.
-This sounds like (and is) good news, but there are several stringent requirements:
+Starting in 2025, participants ages 60 - 63 can contribute $10,000 (or more) The one “catch” is that beginning in 2024 all catch-up contributions for those earning $145,000 or more must be made as ROTH contributions (after-tax rather than pre-tax).529 funds can be rolled to a ROTH

 You may wonder where your paycheck went.
 Then again you may not.
 For those paying attention, retirement plans may automatically enroll you and begin diverting your net pay to your retirement account.
 Each year they will increase your contributions by 1% until it reaches 15%.
 Opt out if you don’t want that.